 If you love bright colors, pencil skirts are another stylish option to try out.
 The trick to pulling off bright colors in the office is to maintain a classic silhouette, and this jersey skirt fits the bill.
 In addition, the stretchy fabric means that it won’t pull uncomfortably while you’re sitting or wrinkle the way a woven skirt might.

 A lightweight cardigan in a complementary color and a boldly patterned blouse keep up the bright palette without clashing, while a pair of trendy ankle-strap flats and a classic tote complete the look.

-While denim is usually a no-no when it comes to office attire (although dark wash denim can sometimes fly under the radar), a chambray shirt is a great way to get your denim fix without breaking dress code.
+While denim is usually a no-no for office attire (although dark wash denim can sometimes fly under the radar), a chambray shirt is a great way to get your denim fix without breaking the dress code.
 In a classic cut, a well-fitting chambray shirt can pretty much pass for a light blue dress shirt.
 Pair with printed trousers and sleek accessories for a modern prepster look!